-I don’t know if I’ve said this before, but I absolutely love VirtualBox.
-It makes it so easy to run Windows in the cases where I have to for a client’s silly Windows-only VPN software or something like that.
+VirtualBox is great.
+It makes it so easy to run Windows when I need it for Windows-only software.
 Windows runs better inside VirtualBox than it does on bare hardware.

 VBoxManage modifyhd HardDisks/Windows_XP.vdi --type immutable

 Substitute the name of your actual disk image file.
 Now you have a freshly installed Windows image on that file, which can serve as the base for lots and lots of machines.
 I have one set up with Service Pack 3, all the usual annoyances disabled, etc etc.